 Your data also can tell important stories about your employees.
 You can unearth profile information categorised by:

 This detailed profile data can help you identify key attributes that could lead to more successful moves and help you understand what skills are needed in the future to position the business for success.

 Identifying trends and talent through data analysis are just two examples of how a robust technology system can support your business initiatives.

 Given the sensitivity and critical nature of data that is collected, stored and analysed on a daily basis to run your business, it cannot be understated that proper data security controls should be put into place to protect it.
 With more and more data being stored in public and private clouds, on internal servers and a variety of other storage methods, appropriate investment is necessary to secure and protect it.

 The threat of data being easily accessed by hackers, phishing scams, virus attacks and other means is constant.
 Protecting your company’s information and proprietary data and your mobile employees’ personal information is paramount to the success of your organisation.
 At Graebel, we take data security seriously from our internal processes and practices to securely integrated APIs that can constantly evolve to meet diverse and changing needs—with data integrity, privacy and stewardship being equally important.

 Make Data a Vital Part of your Mobility Strategy

 - Gain quicker access to relevant data to have it at their fingertips when they need it

-- Use data to make key program decisions or showcase their program
+- Use data to make key programme decisions or showcase their programme

 - Identify cost saving opportunities or measure ROI